alaffin12/stackedit/Bastion.md

 *Research Secrets.* Roll 1d8.
 On an 8 you learn the next secret you are searching for.

 **Pub**
-Upkeep: 20 gp/week
+Upkeep: 20 gp/wk
 *Liquid Courage*.
 For the next seven days a player has advantage on saving throws versus being charmed or frightened.
+Costs 10 gp.
 *Beer, Beer, Beer.* Open the doors to the pub.
 You earn 1d10x10 gp for the week.

+**Sanctuary**
+Upkeep: 20 gp/wk